The Drought Fighter

 In 1920, before the dawn of industrial agriculture, the SOM across the country averaged between 6 and 8 percent of our topsoil.
 Over the years, as American farmers pursued a system that was more extractive than additive, SOM levels have dropped to an average of 2 percent, with some areas below one percent—less than half of the minimum for healthy soil.
 Much of this loss was caused by one simple machine that has become ubiquitous: the moldboard plow (designed, it turns out, by Thomas Jefferson).
 According to a 2002 report from the University of Minnesota, “The deeper and more aggressive the tillage, the more CO2 [carbon dioxide] is released to the atmosphere.”
 And the moldboard plow, the authors added, is “the most aggressive system used.”

 When the Kaisers bought Singing Frogs Farm, its soil hadn’t been plowed or farmed for five years, so it was comparatively healthy: SOM levels tested at 2.4 percent (not bad for the sandy loam common to this region).
 After Kaiser started practicing his compost-oriented system, the farm’s SOM climbed as high as 10 percent.
 And its levels would measure even higher if he sampled from shallower depths.
-In tests this fall, his soil also showed uncommonly high microbial counts, both in quantity and diversity.
+In tests in the fall of 2014, his soil showed uncommonly high microbial counts, both in quantity and diversity.
 All that hidden organic matter may be one reason Kaiser’s fields have been so bountiful, despite the drought.
 As he points out whenever he can, for each one percent gain in SOM levels, the top 12 inches on an acre of farmland can hold an additional 16,500 gallons of water.